ros-navigation/navigation2/README.md

   <img src="doc/sponsors_may_2023.png" />
 </p>

-### [Dexory](https://www.dexory.com/) develops robotics and AI logistics solutions to drive better business decisions in warehouses.
+### [Dexory](https://www.dexory.com/) develops robotics and AI logistics solutions to drive better business decisions using a digital twin of warehouses to provide inventory insights.

 ### [Polymath Robotics](https://www.polymathrobotics.com/) creates safety-critical navigation systems for industrial vehicles that are radically simple to enable and deploy.

 ### [Stereolabs](https://www.stereolabs.com/) produces the high-quality ZED stereo cameras with a complete vision pipeline from neural depth to SLAM, 3D object tracking, AI and more.

+### Confidential is just happy to support Nav2's mission!

 ## Citation